kbrw/elixir.nvim/README.md

 Just copy this repository into your vim config directory and run `install.sh` to install both Elixir host for neovim and the elixir plugin.

-Two dependencies are needed: the official vim-elixir and vim-ref.
+This package has two dependencies but **optional**: the official vim-elixir for syntax and indent and vim-ref for doc.

 ```vim
 Plug 'elixir-lang/vim-elixir'